-Applications for the 2014 Fulbright Australian Scholarships are open and will close 12 August 2013.
+Applications for the 2014 Fulbright Australian and Anne Wexler Scholarships are now closed.

 The Fulbright Distinguished Chair in Agriculture and Life Science is the inaugural Fulbright Distinguished Chair Scholarship for an exceptional Australian Scholar to carry out research at Kansas State University in the United States of America.
 This scholarship supports a 5-6 month program.